 Using the reference price helps you compare ‘apples with apples’ when comparing plans.

-A bigger percentage off the reference price usually means a cheaper plan, based on average electricity usage.
+A bigger percentage off the reference price usually means a cheaper plan.

 |PLAN A||PLAN B|

-If there are any conditional discounts on an electricity plan, such as a pay-on-time discount, retailers must compare them to the reference price.
+Some plans take money off your bill if you pay on time or pay by direct debit.
+These are called conditional discounts.
+If there are any conditional discounts on an electricity plan, companies must compare them to the reference price.

-You can also compare conditional discounts across offers.
+You can also compare conditional discounts across plans.

 |PLAN C||PLAN D|